Financial Aid for LGBTQ+ College Students

 If you don't have a parent who will cosign a loan…

-If you cannot find a cosigner, this, unfortunately, rules you out of some loans.
+Unfortunately, if you cannot find a cosigner, this rules you out of some loans.
 The good news is that federal loans will not require you to have a cosigner.
 Neither will grants or scholarships.

 If you plan to legally change your name or gender marker after taking out a loan…